philipturner/molecular-renderer/Documentation/bvh-update-process.md

 ![Acceleration Structure Layout (16-Bit)](./AccelerationStructureLayout_16Bit.png)

+### Revision 1

+It is possible to reduce the memory costs of the acceleration structure, by taking advantage of the small number of atoms per 2 nm voxel (less than 2<sup>16</sup>) and compressing atom positions to FP16.
+This optimization slightly speeds up the BVH update process and ray-sphere intersection tests.

+The current code partially implements this optimization.
+It uses two levels of indirection to fetch the atom position, which is just the FP32 source of truth.
+There are now 3 memory operations per ray-sphere test, instead of 2.
+However, the BVH memory footprint is now smaller than any alternative design.

+Improvement: 96264 bytes/voxel → 55304 bytes/voxel

+Alternative design: 79880 bytes/voxel

+### Revision 2

-Revision: the 16-bit offset is temporary and can be ignored after integrating the atom into the BVH.
+The 16-bit offset is temporary and can be ignored after integrating the atom into the BVH.
 It will be inaccurate in future frames, as the 2 nm voxel's reference list rearranges to fill empty slots.
 This realization created an opportunity to reduce the memory footprint per address.

 Improvement: 41 bytes/address → 25 bytes/address